Maine Seafood Guide – Halibut

 Buying & Preparing

 In Maine, groundfish are landed primarily at the Portland Fish Exchange and then distributed to local seafood markets.
 A few cooperatives are emerging that sell local halibut directly to consumers, such as Port Clyde Fresh Catch.
 As with other finfish, look for firm flesh, a fresh non-fishy smell, and clear eyes if buying whole.
-“Local” halibut is only available in May and June; during the rest of the year, halibut comes from the groundfishery in federal waters (> three milles offshore).
+“Local” halibut is only available in May and June; during the rest of the year, halibut comes from the groundfishery in federal waters (> three miles offshore).

 Companies, Brands, and Labels